patrickthibaudeau/moodle-mod_languagelab/language lab/mod/languagelab/README.txt

 LANGUAGE LAB

 This module is an audio recording module to replace traditional language labs.
-It's goal is to offer a high quality system that is affordable.
+The goal is to offer a high quality system that is affordable.

 -------------------------------
 Prerequisites